UoB-COMSM0166/2026-group-27/README.md

 * As a player, I want to use characters with different abilities, so that I can experience different approaches to playing the game.

 **- Acceptance Criteria**
-* Given the player selects a character
+* Given a character is selected
 * When the game begins
-* Then the  character has an assigned unique ability
+* Then the character has a unique ability
 * And the ability affects strategy and movement options